pierrecoiron1/Machine-Learning-Project-3/README.md

 2. The Number of Nodes in the hidden layer
 3. The Learning Rate

-Unfortunatly, after several hours of tuning my 3 superparameters, I could never find a model that was very accuurate.
+Unfortunately, after several hours of tuning my 3 super-parameters, I could never find a model that was very accurate.
-However, just like the rubic asked for, I proved the concept of a single-hidden layered nueral network.
+However, just like the rubric asked for, I proved the concept of a single-hidden layered neural network.
 Obtaining a more accurate model is simply a matter of continued tuning.

-Given more time on this project and a larger scope, I beleive it could be possible to automate the tuning.
+Given more time on this project and a larger scope, I believe it could be possible to automate the tuning.
 Thought my time tuning, I noticed some patters.
-For example, when the learning rate became VERY low, the predicted output would become a daigonal plane.
+For example, when the learning rate became VERY low, the predicted output would become a diagonal plane.